MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 ## Rate limits and throttling

 Queries made to Analytics for Azure DevOps Services are subject to rate limits.
-If too  many queries are sent that request the return of large amounts of data, the service may be subject to rate limits.
+If too  many queries are sent that request the return of large amounts of data within a short time frame, the service may be subject to throttling.
 Rate limits are discussed in [Service and rate limits for Azure DevOps Services](../../user-guide/service-limits.md).

 You can review usage for the service and for individuals by going to **Organization Settings>Usage** and exercising the filters.
 For example, the following image shows the usage by *Jamal Hartnett* to the Analytics service.

 :::image type="content" source="media/best-practices/usage-analytics.png" alt-text="Screenshot of Usage page for a single user and Analytics.":::

 ::: moniker-end

 ## Related articles